 The answer is YES.
-A Hong Kong company is free to determine its own fiscal year end date and allowed to change it, providing that it has good reasons.
+A Hong Kong company is free to set its own fiscal year-end date and can amend it, providing that it has good reasons.

-- It is a subsidiary company, and it wishes to consolidate its FYE with its parent company to make the accounting process easier.
+- Your company is a subsidiary and wishes to consolidate separate FYE with the parent company in order to simplify the accounting procedure.

 Get helpful tips and info from our newsletter!